arunnegi-07/DSA/Matrix/05-SurroundTheOnes/README.md

 0

 Explanation:
 There is only 1 element in the matrix.
-Hence, it has no surroundings, so it's count for even 0's is 0 for the whole matrix.
+Hence, it has no surroundings,so it's count for even 0's is 0 for the whole matrix.
 0 is even but we want occurrence of a zero in the surrounding at least once.
 Hence, output is 0.
 ```

 **Your Task:**
 ```
 You don't need to read or print anything.
 Your task is to complete the function Count() which takes the matrix as input parameter and returns the number of 1's which are surrounded by even number of 0's.
 ```

 **Expected Time Complexity:** ```O(n*m)```<br>